Human Development and Family Sciences

 4+1 B.S./M.S. in HDFS: Human Services Leadership

 Students in the 4+1 Program in Human Development and Family Studies: Human Services Leadership Concentration will have a pathway to complete a B.S. and M.S. in Human Services Leadership in 5 years.
-This program is in compliance with CSHSE accreditation standards.
-Human Services majors who pursue this 4+1 option will likely have opportunities for accelerated growth into administrative and policy positions as well as more diverse career choices upon completion of this program.
+Human Services majors who pursue this 4+1 option will likely have opportunities for accelerated growth into administrative and policy human service positions as well as more diverse career choices upon completion of this program.

 Qualification for the 4+1 Program

 Human Services majors may apply for admission into the 4+1 program after completing 60 or more credits.
 Admission decisions will be based on GPA, work experiences, a personal statement, letters of recommendation, extracurricular activities, maturity, and a personal interview.
 It is generally expected that students will have an undergraduate GPA of at least 3.25, and a major GPA of 3.5 or better; and they will have an academic advisor who will strongly support his or her application to the program.

 Human Services majors who are granted admission to the 4+1 program and subsequently admitted to the MS HDFS program can waive the requirement to take